2012 Arkansas State Red Wolves football team

 The 2012 Arkansas State Red Wolves football team represented Arkansas State University in the 2012 NCAA Division I FBS football season.
-They were led by first year head coach Gus Malzahn and played their home games at Liberty Bank Stadium as members of the Sun Belt Conference.
-Arkansas State recorded a Sun Belt conference championship on the way to a 10–3 season.
-Malzahn vacated the position prior to the team's bowl game to assume the head coach position at Auburn University.
-Defensive coordinator John Thompson led the team as interim head coach to victory over the Kent State Golden Flashes in the 2013 GoDaddy.com Bowl.
+They were led by first year head coach Gus Malzahn, who would leave for Auburn after a successful season.
+They played their home games at Liberty Bank Stadium as members of the Sun Belt Conference.
+Arkansas State recorded a Sun Belt conference championship on the way to a 10–3 season, culminating in a bowl win over Kent State in the 2013 GoDaddy.com Bowl.

+Malzahn had taken over as head coach for Hugh Freeze, who left Arkansas State for Ole Miss at the end of the 2011 season.
+Malzahn, an Arkansas native, had been the offensive coordinator at Auburn in 2011, and his success at Arkansas State would lead him to return to Auburn the next year, this time as their head coach.
+He was hired prior to the Red Wolves' bowl game, so Defensive coordinator John Thompson led the team to victory in the bowl game.

+Defensive back Don Jones was drafted in the 7th round of the 2013 NFL draft after the season.